matheushjs/ElfPSP_ParallelABC/README.md

 Usage
 ---

-When you run `make`, 4 binary executable files will be built in the root of the directory.
-Two of them are sequential programs, and 2 are parallel.
-The sequential ones can be run as any other executable file
+When you run `make`, many binary executable files will be built in the root of the directory.
+The ones that don't use MPI can be run as any other executable file

 ```
-$ ./seq_lin
+$ ./seq_lin -h
-Usage: ./seq_lin HP_Sequence [num_cycles] [output file]
+Usage: ./seq_lin [HP_Sequence] [num_cycles] [output file]
 ```

-As you can see, the sequential versions receive 3 parameters on command line, 2 of which are optional.
+As you can see, the sequential versions receive 3 optional parameters on command line, 2 of which are optional.
+Many input parameters can also be specified through the `configurations.yml` file in the root of the directory.

 The `HP_Sequence` is a string of H and P characters, which represent the sequence of aminoacids of the protein whose structure you want predicted.
 These letters stand for "hydrophobic" and "polar" aminoacids. `num_cycles` refer to the number of cycles of the optimization algorithm, Artificial Bee Colony, and more cycles should result in better predictions.
 The `output file` is the filename of the file to which we should write the output of the program, whose format is described later.

 An example of usage and output is as follows:

 ```
 $ ./seq_lin HHHPHPHHHHPHHPHPPHHHHH 10000